Indonesians Attend Mass After Earthquake Kills More Than 1,700

 The electricity has just come back on, but the front lawn of the church is crowded with tents.
 Tens of thousands of people have been displaced.
 Rita and Jimmy Wagiu (ph) huddle under a tarp comforting their infant son.
 Their home was wrecked in the earthquake.
 They've been camping here for a week, and they're in mourning.
 Jimmy lost his sister in the tsunami.
 She was swept away.
 His 15-year-old daughter, Tania (ph), scrolls through cellphone photos of her aunt in happier times.

-TANIA: I feel sad because my aunt is passed away.
+TANIA WAGIU: I feel sad because my aunt is passed away.

 FRAYER: The parents, Rita and Jimmy, try to hold it together for their kids.
 Tomorrow, they hope to reopen the family photocopy business.
 Indonesian officials say they may call off all recovery operations by the end of the week and declare three Palu neighborhoods memorials.
 Scores of dead remain uncounted.
 In his tent, Jimmy Wagiu cradles his 14-month-old son.